Torfaen,

 Our connection goes way beyond broadband.
 We want to root ourselves among the people and communities we serve.
 We do this by employing people locally, investing around £5million in each town we bring full fibre connectivity to and supporting local groups, from sports clubs and coffee mornings to radio stations and everything in-between.

-Meet Ryan, your Community Liaison Officer
+Meet Louise, your Community Liaison Officer

 Revolution is nothing new here…